 Yikes.
 These are the issues that bring many of our patients to our practice.
 Genital pain is no fun, especially in a body part that can be connected to pleasure AND is part of everyday bathroom function.
 Penile pain symptoms may include burning, numbness in tip, shaft or base; hard-flaccid symptoms and erectile dysfunction; painful voiding (urethra or deeper in the pelvis), painful arousal, erection, painful ejaculation or post-ejaculation pain; painful touch (ie during foreplay and/ or penetrative intercourse or sexual stimulation).
-Penile symptoms may be in isolation or accompanied by perineum, scrotum, testicle, rectal or even back and hip pain.
-Symptoms may be associated with a specific trigger, or out of the blue, or constant.
+Penile symptoms may be in isolation or accompanied by perineum, scrotum, testicle, rectal as well as back and hip pain.
+Symptoms may be associated with a specific trigger, out of the blue and intermittent or constant.
 Commonly reported triggers include sitting, exercise, arousal or sexual activity, bowel or bladder emptying and constipation.
 Stress, depression and anxiety may also be factors- either as a contributing mechanism or as an effect of living with genital pain.

 When to See the Doctor: